Having deep knowledge of charitable giving strategies is in demand among advisors, with about 90 percent of the

 Establishing your brand, especially in digital channels, is critical because this is likely where people will first interact with you.
 This gives you the opportunity to set the tone, articulate your value, and tell the story you want to tell.
 Your brand encompasses so many different things—it’s your culture, the services you offer, the clients you work with, and your purpose, among many others.
 Identify what drives you, what makes your firm unique, and build your brand by communicating this to current and prospective clients.

 The key to connecting with people through your brand is being completely authentic and entirely transparent about who you are, what you offer, and how you can help.
-It sets the tone and primes to prospect for what a personal financial planning experience with you would look like.
+It sets the tone and primes the prospect for what a personal financial planning experience with you would look like–an essential part of effective prospecting.
 Your brand is built slowly over time through your website, social media, your blog, and any other digital asset you have.

 Communication and Content